rant-lang/reference/src/rant-3-vs-4.md

 # Comparison of Rant 3 and 4

-Rant 3 (deprecated as of June 2020) was released in April 2017 and was the last version of the "original" Rant, which had several critical design flaws that version 4 aims to address.
+Rant 3 (deprecated as of June 2020) was released in April 2017.
+Since then, several critical design flaws have been identified in the language.
+Rant 4 aims to address all of those flaws while retaining the ergonomics of the original design.

-While Rant 4 includes many aspects of the "original" syntax, it is **not** backwards-compatible and both should be considered as completely different languages.
+It is important to note that Rant 3 code is _not_ forwards-compatible with Rant 4.
+As such, they should be considered as two different languages.

 ## Feature breakdown